-In May 2022, Moody's completed a periodic review of TWUL Group ratings, with the Corporate Family Rating ("CFR") for TWUL continuing as Baa2 with a stable outlook (2021: Baa2 with stable outlook) and our securitisation group companies' senior secured (Class A) debt rating continuing as Baa1 with stable outlook (2021: Baa1 with stable outlook) and subordinated (Class B) debt rating continuing as Ba1 with stable outlook (2021: Ba1 with stable outlook).
+In May 2022, Moody's completed a periodic review of TWUL Group ratings, with the Corporate Family Rating ("CFR") for TWUL continuing as Baa2 with a stable outlook (2022: Baa2 with stable outlook) and our Securitisation Group companies' senior secured (Class A) debt rating continuing as Baa1 with stable outlook (2022: Baa1 with stable outlook) and subordinated (Class B) debt rating continuing as Ba1 with stable outlook (2022: Ba1 with stable outlook).
+In December 2022 Moody's published a credit opinion on TWUL supporting the stable opinion.
+Moody's published an Issuer Comment on 29 June 2023, with no change to the ratings.